 Indians roamed Missouri long before Europeans arrived in the new world.
 There were no hogs or sheep or cattle or horses, and no guns . . . all of those things were brought by the invading Europeans.
-Missouri Indians, mainly the Illinois, Missouria (yes, that is the correct spelling) and Osage, were nomadic, moving from area to area with the crops and the availability of game.
+Missouri Indians, mainly the Illinois, the Missouria (yes, that is the correct spelling) and the Osage, were nomadic, moving from area to area with the crops and the availability of game.

 The state of Missouri and the Missouri River derive their names from the Missouria tribe.
-In the language of the Illinois Indians, Missouria roughly translates to: “one who has dugout canoes.”
-In their own language, the Missouria called themselves Niuachi, meaning “people of the river's mouth.”
+In the language of the Illinois Indians, Missouria roughly translates to: “One who has dugout canoes.”
+In their own language, the Missouria called themselves Niuachi, meaning: “People of the river's mouth.”

 The Osage tribe, part of the Great Sioux Nation, occupied areas south of the Missouri River, spreading into northern Arkansas and northeast Oklahoma.
 The Osage Village State Historic Site preserves the location of a large Osage Indian village, which was occupied between 1700 and 1775.
 It is on the National Register of Historic Places.
 The site features a self-guided interpretive trail and information about the Osage Indians.
 It is located six miles northeast of Nevada, Missouri.